quantiacs/documentation/en/source/reference/evaluation.md

 As you see, the strategy function accepts 2 arguments and return 2 values.
 The backtester takes the 2nd return value and pass it to the next iteration as 2nd argument.

-For first iteration, the `state` will be None, so you have to define a default value.
+For the first iteration, the `state` will be None, so you have to define a default value.

-The evaluator will persist the state between iterations on our server.
+The evaluator will treat the state as persistent between iterations on our server.
 You can observe this state in the **log table**.

-The evaluation of a stateful strategy may be slower than evaluation of a stateless strategy(which does not use states), because the evaluator can't parallelize the running of iterations.
+The evaluation of a stateful strategy may be slower than the evaluation of a stateless strategy (which does not use states), because the evaluator cannot parallelize the running of iterations.

 ## Statistics